What we’re about

 "Agile Munich" is formed as a public, independent community of practice for agile practitioners to meet, exchange experiences, evangelise, learn, and network.
-As such, it's also a user group endorsed by Scrum Alliance and registered with Agile Alliance.
+As such, it's also a user group registered with Agile Alliance and endorsed by Scrum Alliance.

 Whether you are an agile coach or an agile enthusiast exploring how to introduce formal agile practices into your organisation, or simply interested to learn about agile or lean we'd like to encourage you to join the community.

-The group covers everything Agile! in particular Scrum, Lean, Kanban, as well as Agile Engineering, DevOps, agile scaling (and related frameworks), Agile Leadership, Business Agility, Agile HR, OKRs and more.
+The group covers everything Agile!
+This includes, but not limited to Scrum, Lean, Agile Engineering, DevOps, agile scaling (and related frameworks), Agile Leadership, Business Agility, Agile HR, OKRs and more.

 We aim to organise regular monthly events in Munich.
 We'll try to diversify the topics addressing both advanced themes as well as a track to introduce more fundamental topics.
 The official language of the group and our events is English.

 Do reach out to me if you are interested in helping out, presenting, or otherwise have any suggestions.
 And don't forget to spread the word in your network.

 Want to propose a session?
 We'd love to hear from you.
 Let us know what's on your mind via: http://cfp.agilemunich.org/

 Looking forward to meeting you in the next meetup.